 The gunshot method of deworming may soon be gone.
-What you don’t know might hurt your horses(s) if they are harbouring worms that are resistant to the drugs you are deworming with.
+What you don’t know might hurt your horses(s) if they are harboring worms that are resistant to the drugs you are deworming with.
 Veterinarians and animal health companies are spending more time educating their clients about the growing resistance of parasites to anthelmintic drugs used in deworming.

 Rather than deworming every horse, at every interval, a fecal egg count test will reveal which horses are carrying the higher strongyle parasite burdens.
-It is estimated that 80% of the eggs shed in to the environment come from 20% of the herd.
+It is estimated that 80% of the eggs shed into the environment come from 20% of the herd.
 Parasitologists suggest the threshold for recommending treatment is typically a strongyle egg count above 200 eggs per gram of feces.
 Veterinarians and researchers are advocating a more targeted approach to treating the horses with such burdens.
 The follow up fecal test, two weeks later, is just as important to be sure the drug administered was successful.
 If it was not effective; your veterinarian will be able to suggest a different anthelmintic to use.

-Pyrantel and fenbendazole, are two drugs that have documentation from studies showing strongyle resistance, however if a fecal reveals good efficacy, they can still be effective to treat small strongyles.
-Without the fecal analysis, the horse owner is just guessing at both the need to deworm and the effectiveness of the product and may unconsciously be contributing to drug resistance.
-Deworming a horse with low egg shedding, will do little to improve its health but it could contribute to the development of resistance to the deworming drugs.
+Pyrantel and fenbendazole are two drugs that have documentation from studies showing strongyle resistance, however if a fecal reveals good efficacy, they can still be effective to treat small strongyles.
+Without the fecal analysis, the horse owner is just guessing at both the need to deworm and the effectiveness of the product, and may unconsciously be contributing to drug resistance.
+Deworming a horse with low egg shedding will do little to improve its health, but it could contribute to the development of resistance to the deworming drugs.

 Proper administration is also incredibly important.
-Knowing the horse’s weight, selecting the correct dosage and making sure the correct amount of dewormer is completely consumed, are all necessary measures to ensure an effective administration and ultimately to take care of the worm burden.
+Knowing the horse’s weight, selecting the correct dosage and making sure the correct amount of dewormer is completely consumed are all necessary measures to ensure an effective administration and ultimately to take care of the worm burden.